Ballistic transport for limit-periodic Schr\"odinger operators in one dimension: Introduction

 This paper contributes to the limit-periodic literature.
-We find this strong form of ballistic transport for a class of continuum limit-periodic operators known to have absolutely continuous spectrum.
-These results may be viewed as a continuous extension of the main result of \cite{Fillman}, or as a one dimensional analog of \cite{Stolzetall}[Theorem 1.2].
-However, we note that the ballistic transport found in \cite{Stolzetall} is time averaged, and while our results hold for states of rapid enough decrease and sufficient regularity, the initial states considered there are further restricted.
+We find strong ballistic transport for a class of continuum limit-periodic operators known to have absolutely continuous spectrum.
+These results may be viewed as an extension of the main result of \cite{Fillman} to the continuum.
 To introduce our results, we define the class of limit-periodic operators considered.
-A limit-periodic operator is one with a potential that is a limit-periodic function, i.e. there is a sequence of $p_n$ periodic functions $V_n$ with
+A limit-periodic operator is one with a potential that is a limit-periodic function, i.e. there is a sequence of continuous $p_n$-periodic functions $V_n$ with

-where here and throughout the paper $\| V\|_\infty$ denotes the essential supremum of the function $V$.
+where $\| V\|_\infty$ denotes the essential supremum of the function $V$.
 It is a standard fact for limit-periodic functions that the potentials can be chosen so that $p_{n+1}/p_n\in \N$.
 We define those operators whose potentials are approximated exponentially quickly by the above sequence, or are in ``exponential class $\eta$,'' as follows. \begin{definition} Let $\eta>0$.
-A limit-periodic Schr\"odinger operator $H$ is said to be of exponential class $\eta$ if there is a sequence of $p_n$ periodic functions $V_n$ such that
+A limit-periodic Schr\"odinger operator $H$ is said to be of exponential class $\eta$ if there is a sequence of continuous $p_n$-periodic functions $V_n$ such that

 where $p_{n+1}/p_{n}\in \N$ and $p_n\ne p_{n+1}$ for any $n\in \N$.
 We say $H\in EC(\infty)$ if $H$ is of exponential class $\eta$ for any $\eta>0$. \end{definition}